gvwilson/thirdbit/src/fiction/madica/index.md

 "What attack?
 Who's going to attack us?"

-"The other dinosaurs," the dinosaur explained impatiently.
+"The other dinosaurs," the snarkasaurus explained impatiently.
 "The real ones.
 They're not just going to hyperzoom away and leave me here, are they?"

 Madica sat down on the edge of her bed, her head whirling.
 She opened her mouth
-without even knowing which question was going to spill out of it when the dinosaur suddenly barked,
+without even knowing which question was going to spill out of it when the snarkasaurus suddenly barked,
 "Look out—a ninja!"
 It jumped up from its seat
 and pointed its arm at the window